Nebraska Principal Placed On Leave After Strict Christmas Policy That Banned Candy Canes As ‘Symbol Of Jesus’

 A Nebraska principal has come under fire for trying to police the way that Christmas spirit was expressed at the elementary school she managed.
-The New York Post reports that Jennifer Sinclair, the principal at Manchester Elementary School, has been sent on leave because she of the strict guidelines she gave to teachers for decorating classrooms.
-She banned decorations that are normally associated with Christmas like Santa Christmas trees and candy canes.
+The New York Post reports that Jennifer Sinclair, the principal at Manchester Elementary School, has been put on leave because of the strict guidelines she gave to teachers for decorating classrooms.
+She banned decorations that are normally associated with Christmas like Santa, Christmas trees, and candy canes.
 According to the Post, she prohibited candy canes because she believed that they symbolized Jesus.

 “Historically, the shape is a ‘J’ for Jesus,” Sinclair’s memo reportedly read.
 “The red is for the blood of Christ, and the white is a symbol of his resurrection,” she reportedly wrote.
 “This would also include different colored candy canes.”
 She justified the ban by claiming that she was trying not to make people who did not celebrate Christmas uncomfortable

-Despite her restrictions, the principal did allow certain decorations, mostly non-denominational items like sleds, scarves and characters from the Disney movie, Frozen.
+Despite her restrictions, the principal did allow certain decorations, mostly non-denominational items like sleds, scarves, and characters from the Disney movie, Frozen.

 “I feel uncomfortable that I have to get this specific, but for everyone’s comfort, I will,” the memo reportedly added.